tributech-solutions/tributech-docs/docs/setup/agent/options.md

 # Setup Options

-There is three different variations of the Agent.
+There are three different variations of the Agent.
 You can choose to set up which one fits your usecase the best.

 ## Hardware Based Agent